edgecase/ecrails_templates/README.md

 Rails templates and useful scripts for creating new rails applications and adding useful functions like deployments.

 Rails 3.2.3 or higher is recommended.
-I found problems with 3.1.x and I hven't tried all the different permutations.
+We found problems with 3.1.x but we haven't tried all the different permutations to provide an exact list of what works.

 ## Generating a rails app